Mental Health Therapy in Tallahassee

 Online

-Lisa Fifer is a Clinical Social Worker/therapist, providing both online and in-person sessions.
-Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
-They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
-Sessions are available in French.
-Lisa is in-network with insurance providers including Aetna, Cigna, and Optum.
-They accept Cash, Check, and Mastercard, and may offer sliding scale payment options to help with the cost of treatment.
+Hannah McDuffee is a mental health professional, providing online sessions.
+Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Hannah has experience working with Bisexual People, Gay People, Intersex People, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, Sex Workers, Single Mothers, and Transgender People.
+They accept Cash, Check, and Paypal, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 John Craig